benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/components/peripherals/README.md

 - Sensirion SHT4X: component is synchronized with the esp-idf component registry and platform io library registry.
 - Generic SSD1306: component is synchronized with the esp-idf component registry and platform io library registry.
 - Infineon TLV493D: component development is work in progress (WIP).
+- Vishay VEML6040: component is synchronized with the esp-idf component registry and platform io library registry.
 - Vishay VEML7700: component is synchronized with the esp-idf component registry and platform io library registry.

 ## OWB